DACA Facts You Must Know to Move Forward

 Mr. President,

-Also, call the White House, you never know.
+Also, call the White House.
+You never know.
 Leave a message at 202-456-1111.

 Hello,

 My name is ____, and I am one of your constituents.
 I am calling to express my discontent with the White House’s decision to end DACA and ask Senator/Representative ______ to support legislative action that will protect immigrants affected by the termination of DACA.
-Eight hundred thousand lives are affected because of the president’s decision to end DACA, and now it is time for Congress to pass a law that would provide a pathway to citizenship for this group of immigrants.
+Eight hundred thousand lives are affected because the president decided to end DACA, and now it is time for Congress to pass a law that would provide a pathway to citizenship for this group of immigrants.
 Does Senator/Representative _____ currently support the DREAM Act or Hope Act?

 If you are told your representative/senator supports either the DREAM Act (in the Senate) or Hope Act (in the House of Representatives), acknowledge their work and thank them for their service.
 FOLLOW UP!
 Make sure it’s not just bullshit.